 - Colors - Edit the xy chromatic definition Red, Green and Blue colors.
 The drop box of this area contains a list of predefined RGB chroma definitions.

 - Black - Select the color of the black on the monitor.

 - White - Select the color of the white on the monitor.

-- Gamma - Edit the gamma adjustment of the color tone variations.
+- Gamma - Edit the adjustment of the color tone variations.

-The white and color xy chromatic values may be obtained from the monitor provider, unless an ICC color profile is provided already.
+The xy chromatic values of the white and the RGB colors, may be obtained from the monitor provider, unless an ICC color profile is provided already.

 RGB Color Options

 The RGB color profile options view contains the attributes required to specify RGB colors stored in the document.
 These attributes are similar to the display color attributes, as both are using RGB mode to represent colors.
 The RGB colors stored in the document are converted to a neutral (internal) color mode using these settings and then converted to display color mode for rendering (or separated to CMYK for printing).

 The RGB color profile does not require the Black and White color adjustments.

 The gray color options are used to define how the gray colors are converted to displayable RGB colors.
 Using gray colors is not the same as using equal amounts of RGB color components.
 When calibrated, the gray color tones may represent the variation of black ink on the paper.